meganz/mpenc_doc/source/design.rst

    - if an operation is ongoing, pass it to the subprocess running that;
    - else reject the packet - it's not appropriate at this time.

-3. else, try to decrypt it as a message in the current subsession;
+3. else, try to verify-decrypt it as a message in the current subsession;

+   - if the packet verifies but fails to be accepted into the transcript due to missing parents, put it in a try-accept queue *in this subsession*, to try this process again later (and similarly for the next case);

-4. else, try to decrypt it as a message in the previous subsession;
+4. else, try to verify-decrypt it as a message in the previous subsession;
 5. else, put it on a queue, to try this process again later, in case it was received out-of-order and depends on missing packets to decrypt.